mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 #### The Dev Team, Again

-Due to some unforseen circumstances, Leo stepped down from his role as the Dev Team Director (to just running our editor project) after we had onboarded many of our members.
+Due to some unforeseen circumstances, Leo stepped down from his role as the Dev Team Director (to just running our editor project) after we had onboarded many of our members.
 Nobody else was interested in picking this up half-way through the quarter.
-So, I had to make a tough judgement call:
+So, I had to make a tough judgment call:

 1. scale-down the dev team to <10 people, who can run relatively autonomously; scrap all of our training plans, or
 2. run everything myself